• Published May 16, 2024

 LEADING EFFECTIVELY ARTICLE

-Working parents taking picture while drawing with children modeling parenting and leadership concept
+Working parents taking picture while drawing with children modeling parenting and leadership and how important it is for organizations supporting working parents

-For years, many working parents sought to achieve a “work-life balance” that allowed their work responsibilities and family demands to peacefully coexist.
-Surely, many felt, it must be possible to excel in or, at the very least feel satisfied with, both realms.
+For years, many caregivers sought to achieve a “balance” that allowed their work responsibilities and family demands to peacefully coexist.
+Surely, many felt, it must be possible to excel in or, at the very least, feel satisfied with both realms.

 But then COVID hit, and the collision of work and home life created a tipping point.
 The pandemic’s shift to homeschooling and virtual work led many working parents — especially women — to take a step back in their careers, or to leave the workforce entirely.
-Organizations are still feeling the effects, as exhausted caregivers left (and continue to leave) their jobs in record numbers.
+Exhausted caregivers left their jobs in record numbers, and organizations are still feeling the effects today.

-Even as COVID restrictions lift and physical offices reopen, many employees — both with and without children — remain hesitant about returning to work in person.
+Physical offices have reopened, but many employees — both with and without children — remain somewhat hesitant about returning to work fully in person.

 For those with caregiving responsibilities whose jobs can be done from home, most say that they want to continue working remotely in the future.
-A study from the Pew Research Center reveals that 64% of employees who are working from home at least some of the time (but rarely or never did so before the pandemic) report that it’s now easier for them to balance work with their personal life.
+A study from the Pew Research Center reveals that 71% of employees who work from home at least some of the time say doing so helps them balance work with their personal life.

-Increased flexibility in the workplace — combined with children back in school or daycare — comes as a long-awaited relief for working parents who struggled even before the pandemic to juggle both parenting and leadership responsibilities.
+Increased flexibility in the workplace comes as a long-awaited relief for working parents who struggled even before the pandemic to juggle both parenting and leadership responsibilities.

 Is the idea of “balance” more attainable at last?

-It’s simply not possible for caregivers to be fully present for their employers and their families all the time, while also taking care of their own health and wellbeing.
+It’s simply not possible for parents and caregivers to be fully present for their employers and their families all the time, while also taking care of their own health and wellbeing.

-And the truth is, they shouldn’t be forced to seek this equilibrium without organizational support.
+And the truth is, caregivers shouldn’t be forced to seek this equilibrium without organizational support.

-Here are some specific steps that organizations can take to support working parents — and all caregivers.
+Here are some specific actions that organizations can take to signal they’re serious about supporting working parents — and all caregivers.

 1. Offer equitable and inclusive family leave policies.